jobovy/apogee/README.rst

 .. image:: _readme_files/_continuum_aspcap_example.png

 which demonstrates very good agreement.

+In DR14, ASPCAP changed its pseudo-continuum normalization from an iterative search to a simple fourth-order polynomial fit.
+This can be done using the code above by specifying ``niter=0`` in the call to ``continuum.fit``.

 The second method is ``type='cannon'``, which is an implementation of a Cannon-style continuum-normalization (see `Ness et al. 2015